skywalkerSam/introductionToWebDevelopment/Frontend/NEXT/Readme.md

 # [Introduction to NEXT.js](https://nextjs.org/)

-The React Framework for the Web
+The React Framework for the Web.

 - Search Engine Optimization (`SEO`)